harshitmamgain/Azure-Projects/Webapp with Autoscaling/README.md

   ![1](https://user-images.githubusercontent.com/106948902/236281797-1a60d2cc-e0bc-4c1d-b9cd-b6f10228cfdf.jpg)

-- WebApp Succesfully Deployed using the following Domain Name: arsenalfootballclub.azurewebsites.net
+- WebApp has been successfully deployed and is now accessible using the following domain name: 'arsenalfootballclub.azurewebsites.net'.
+This ensures that users can access the latest version of the application.

   ![2](https://user-images.githubusercontent.com/106948902/236281877-cd484dd6-c0af-4328-baef-46565f911fea.jpg)